Call us 203-307-5500

 Small group sizes allow teachers to provide more individualized attention during activities.

-A Safer Environment
+Creates a Safer Environment

 Fewer children per teacher means better supervision, period.
 Teachers can keep a closer eye on the room, anticipate potential safety issues, and respond immediately if something goes wrong.
 For infants and young toddlers who are still developing mobility and judgment, this level of attentiveness is essential.

-Individualized Learning
+Makes Space for Individualized Learning

 Every child develops at their own pace.
 Some two-year-olds are stringing sentences together while others are just starting to use words.
 Some preschoolers are fascinated by bugs while others want to build towers all day.
 A teacher with a manageable group size can observe each child, understand their interests and developmental stage, and plan activities that meet them where they are.
 This is the heart of approaches like project-based learning, where children’s curiosity drives the curriculum.